-High carbon steel knives are also known as 1095 knives, and they are one of the most affordable on the market.
-High carbon steel is an alloy of manganese and carbon.
+High carbon steel knives, also known as 1095 knives, are among the most affordable on the market.
+High-carbon steel is an alloy of manganese and carbon.

-These high carbon steel knives are tough and sharp, and you can use them for any activity.
-However, the downside is that high carbon steel knives tend to rust easily, especially in wet conditions or when used to cut acidic things.
-Therefore, you might need to put more effort into cleaning the carbon steel knife, which means you will need to clean them more often to prevent rusting.
+These high-carbon steel knives are tough and sharp, and you can use them for any activity.
+However, the downside is that high-carbon steel knives tend to rust easily, especially in wet conditions or when used to cut acidic things.
+Therefore, you might need to put more effort into cleaning the carbon steel knife, which means you will need to clean it more often to prevent rusting.
 These types of knives are prone to scratches; however, they are effortless to sharpen, so you want to be mindful of that as well.

 D2 cut steel, also known as tool steel, is the second type of steel used for survival knives.
 This type of knife steel is known for its excellent sharpness and toughness.
-Unlike high carbon steels, these knives aren’t fun to sharpen, which is obviously because of their toughness.
+Unlike high-carbon steels, these knives aren’t fun to sharpen, which is obviously because of their toughness.
 However, one significant advantage this type of steel has is its ability to resist corrosion.
-They can be pretty expensive, but they have an excellent resistance to wear compared to 1095 high carbon steel blades.
+They can be pretty expensive, but they have excellent resistance to wear compared to 1095 high-carbon steel blades.

 Stainless steel is the last type of steel we want to explore.
 Knives made of stainless steel are the most expensive out of the three.
-In addition, stainless steel knives are very tough, sharper, and lighter than the other two.
+In addition, stainless steel knives are much tougher, sharper, and lighter than the other two.
 Finally, it is resistant to wear and rust.

 However, one downside about a stainless steel survival knife is that it is quite a hassle to sharpen it, but you should be fine when you use a high-end sharpener.
-It is important to note that stainless steels come in various types, and each style has its advantage and disadvantage.
+It is important to note that stainless steels come in various types, and each style has its advantages and disadvantages.